scaleplandev/spce-python/README.md

 encoded_event = Json.encode(event)
 ```

-Note that blank fields won't be encoded.
+Note that blank/unset attributes won't be encoded.

 Encode a batch of events in JSON: